deej-tsn/user-auth/README.md

 # UserAuth

-### Welcome to the User Authenication Site
+### Welcome to the User Authentication Site

-This project will demonstrate how a modern application may build a robust user authenication system.
+This project will demonstrate how a modern application may build a robust user authentication system.
 It is intended to be both educational and thought provoking regarding the tradeoff that websites make.

 ## Summary

-Using a simple user blog type application as a basis, we will be building the user authenication.
+Using a simple user blog type application as a basis, we will be building the user authentication.
 This involves creating users, loginning in users, storing passwords, generating json web tokens to give recent users auto login.

 Thus this project is very backend focused and so little consideration is given to the frontend ui and html.